ActionProjects/Actions/actions/pages/theSuits/Complaints/masterComplaint.md

 2018:

-I, Nicholas D'Artagnan Dumas, was asked to lie, at multiple DMV's and Banks, about my Residence Address while being 'shelterless' with no, permitted, Physical Residence Address; barring the ability to: receive private mail; open a bank account / safety deposit box; file for unemployment; receive stimulus; register, timely and properly, with the FEC;
+I, Nicholas D'Artagnan Dumas, was asked to lie, at multiple DMV's and Banks, about my Residence Address while being a 'Resident in Transience;' with no, permitted, Physical Residence Address; barring the ability to: receive private mail; open a bank account / safety deposit box; file for unemployment; receive stimulus; register, timely and properly, with the FEC; contribute to the CENSUS;

 2020: